Introduction

 as its not worth doing both - once digital copies exist, sales

-of a printed walking guide book would drop in numbers and probably
+of a printed walking guide book would drop in numbers to be under 300

 never be